austinschroeder/angular-learn/README.md

 This project uses:

-- **CRUD operations** with a locally setup backend using JSON-server.
+- **CRUD operations** with a locally setup backend using JSON-server
-- **Angular Router** for smooth page transitions.
+- **Angular Router** for smooth page transitions
-- Styling and icons from **fortawesom/angular-font-awesome v6** for a modern UI.
+- Styling and icons from **fortawesom/angular-font-awesome v6** for a modern UI

 **Features:**

-- Easy tracking of tasks with changeable reminder indicators.
+- Easy tracking of tasks with changeable reminder indicators
-- Persistent data across page refreshes.
+- Persistent data across page refreshes

 <!-- ![](images/screenshot.png) -->
 <img src="images/screenshot.png" width="400" height="600">